“The love that dare not speak its name”

 Legal sanctions against same-sex conduct vary in scope and application.
 In some countries, only specific sexual acts are punished, while in others the laws are more general, often vague and open to varying interpretation.
 Sentences range from fines to life imprisonment and even the death penalty.
 In some countries, law enforcement agencies aggressively pursue and prosecute people suspected of being lesbian, gay, bisexual or transgender.
 In others, the laws are rarely enforced but nonetheless have severe consequences for LGBT people, serving to justify discriminatory treatment and impeding LGBT people’s access to employment, health services, and police protection.

-The maps addressing criminalization of same-sex conduct includes the 69 countries with national laws forbidding same-sex conduct.
+The maps addressing criminalization of same-sex conduct include the 68 countries with national laws forbidding same-sex conduct.
 But others bear mention.
-The United Arab Emirates (UAE) has no federal law against homosexual conduct, but several emirates, each of which has its own penal code, do so, including Abu Dhabi, Dubai, and Sharjah.
+The UAE has no federal law against homosexual conduct, but several emirates, do in their own penal codes, including Abu Dhabi, Dubai, and Sharjah.
 The UAE’s federal penal code includes a vague ban on any “indecent or disgraceful act,” without further explanation.
-Similarly, in Indonesia, Aceh province is semi-autonomous and criminalizes same-sex conduct under Sharia (Islamic law).
+In Indonesia, Aceh province is semi-autonomous and criminalizes same-sex conduct under Sharia (Islamic law).

 In South Korea, the military criminal code punishes same-sex conduct with up to two years in prison, even though criminal sanctions for same-sex conduct do not apply to the civilian population.